 If you have anything which you think would be of interest to beekeepers then please let him have an email with details.

-Members may join us online for the Zoom AGM
+Members may join us online for our next Zoom meeting.

 Invitation will be sent to members by email

 We are not expert in matters relating to bees other that honey bees.

 If you have a swarm in your garden or see one elsewhere then a swarm collector can probably help